2019 Iranian shoot-down of American drone: Incident

-The Iranian account of the drone's location at the time of the shoot-down is contested by the United States.
+The Iranian account of the drone's location at the time of the shoot-down was contested by the United States.
 The commander of United States Air Forces Central Command, Air Force Lieutenant General Joseph Guastella, said the "closest that the drone got to the Iranian coast was 21 miles."
 Later, U.S. Central Command issued a map of the RQ-4A's flight path, showing the attack position as several miles outside Iran's territorial waters.
 They also released an infra-red image of an apparent explosion destroying the RQ-4A taken from another aircraft at 25°57′27″N 56°52′39″E, 32.0 km off Iran's coast.
 The New York Times, citing a senior official in the Trump administration, reported that there were some doubts inside the administration about whether the drone and a Boeing P-8 Poseidon manned aircraft had indeed avoided Iranian airspace throughout their entire flights.
 Brig.
 Gen. Amir Ali Hajizadeh, commander of Aerospace Force of the Islamic Revolutionary Guard Corps, said that the U.S. was warned twice about the infringement of Iran's territorial limit and stated, "When it did not redirect its route and continued flying toward and into our territory, we had to shoot it at 4:05 a.m.
 Our national security is a red line."
 Hajizadeh also talked about the manned American P-8 plane over Iran's territory, saying "With the U.S. drone in the region there was also an American P-8 plane with 35 people on board.
 This plane also entered our airspace and we could have shot it down, but we did not."

 Iranians stated that the P-8 had heeded warnings and moved further off the Iranian coast.
 The P-8 is a naval aircraft that the U.S. uses for surveillance that is equipped with weapons to destroy ships and submarines.
 Hours later, the Pentagon confirmed the presence of a P-8 Poseidon aircraft close to the incident.